adamrossbenton/minotaur_fe/readme.md

 # CYCLOPS
 So there's a bar in my neighborhood that I love, but their website is hot garbo nonsense.
 I figured, for my project, I would redesign it for them.
-Using RoR/PostgreSQL backend and React frontend, I made a much more visually appealing and functional website that I may end up sending to the bar to see if they want to use, although I know for a fact that the very stubborn owner is gonna stick with her mid-2000s Myspace page of a website.
+Using RoR/PostgreSQL backend and React frontend, I made a much more visually appealing and functional website that I may end up further refining and sending to the bar to see if they want to use, although I know for a fact that the very stubborn owner is gonna stick with her mid-2000s Myspace page of a website.

 ## PLAN
 The design for the website incorporates a main landing page with some cool photos and a dumb quirky bio.
 The nav in the header has links to the food and drinks menus, as well as an option for admin login.
 Once an admin is logged in, they will be given full CRUD capabilities over the menu (show/add/edit/remove menu items).
 In hindsight, the admin privileges should have been established in a separate app that pings the same API as this one, but I didn't know that at the time that I built this app, so whatever.